software > Scope

 that region and then clicking again to see everything.

 Time mode is currently very primitive.
-There is no control over the x
+In time mode, there is no

-and y scales, and no provision for triggering.
+control over the x and y scales, and no provision for triggering.

 AUTHOR